AElamaran/Task-Manager-FullStack/README.md

   - Implement basic authentication for simple user login
   - Add token-based authentication (JWT) for secure API access
 - Allow users to register and manage their own tasks
-- Add user roles (admin, user) for access control
-- Improve error handling and validation
-- Add notifications or reminders for tasks
-- Enhance UI/UX with more features and polish

 ---